Church of St Thomas à Becket, Capel: Interior

 Inside the tower is a porch and a timber staircase.
 The walls of the interior of the church are lime-washed, and the floors are tiled.
 On the north wall of the nave are wall paintings probably dating from the 13th century.
 They depict biblical scenes, including Cain and Abel and Christ's entry into Jerusalem.
 They were discovered in 1927 by Professor E W Tristram and restored by Mrs Eve Baker and Mr John Dives.
 Towards the west end of this wall is a niche.
 The chancel contains a 20th-century stone altar.
 The communion rails are dated 1662.
 The oak pulpit dates from the 19th century.
 The stone font is probably medieval, and consists of an octagonal bowl on a cylindrical shaft.
 Apart from brass plaques commemorating those who died in the World Wars, the only memorial in the church is a plain marble plaque dated 1834.
 Above the tower arch is a board painted with the royal arms.
 Also on the west wall are further boards inscribed with the Lord's Prayer and the Ten Commandments.
 The stained glass in the east window is dated 1905, and depicts Christ the King, reigning from the cross, and flanked by his mother and St John.
 It is the work of Horatio Walter Lonsdale.

 A "St Cecilia" organ by Thomas S. Jones & Son was installed in 1925.
 At an unknown date, this was removed, and replaced with a reed organ.
-In turn, the reed organ was replaced in 1990 by another St Cecilia organ, which had been removed from All Saints' Church, Tudeley.
+In turn, the reed organ was replaced in 1990 by another St Cecilia organ, which had been removed from All Saints' Church, Tudeley in Kent.